MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/Install-invoice-capture.md

 >[!Note]
 > You will want to note the **Secret value**.
 The **Secret value** won’t be seen after the page is closed and you need the value later.

-### Assign API permission for Dynamics 365 finance and operations
+### Assign API permission for Dynamics 365 Finance
 1. On the **Overview** page of registered app in previous step, go to **Manage > API permissions**.
 2. Select **Add a permission**.
 3. In the **Request API permissions** pane, select **Dynamics ERP**.